udayaKherath/House-Price-Prediction/README.md

 ## Preprocessing

 ### Data Cleaning
-- **Handling Missing Values**: We addressed missing values in the dataset by imputing them with the mean of the respective feature.
-This approach helped us retain valuable data without introducing bias.
+- **Handling Missing Values**: We addressed missing values in the dataset by imputing them with the mean/median of the respective feature.
+Also used Regression Imputation.
+This approaches helped us retain valuable data without introducing bias.
 - **Handling Outliers**: Outliers were detected using the interquartile range (IQR) method.
 We then applied winsorization to cap extreme values, ensuring that they did not unduly influence our model's predictions.

 ### Feature Engineering
 - **Creating New Features**: We created several new features to augment the dataset.
-For instance, we introduced a "total_rooms" feature by summing the number of bedrooms and bathrooms, which provided additional context for predicting house prices.
+For instance, we introduced a "price_per_sqrt" feature using df5['price_per_sqft'] = df5['price']*100000/df5['total_sqft'], which provided additional context for predicting house prices.
 - **Encoding Categorical Variables**: Categorical variables were encoded using one-hot encoding to transform them into numerical form.
 This allowed our models to effectively interpret and utilize these variables during training.

 ### Normalization/Scaling